jyuill/bc-lmr-update-explore/Notes.md

 This file is for temporary notes, brainstorming, and tracking next steps.
 When something becomes important or long-term, consider moving it to a GitHub Issue.

+See also Asana project: [Data Products/Portfolio](https://app.asana.com/1/1153963424016572/project/1199532265464339/list/1205106600548958)
 ---

 ## 🚀 Next Steps
-- [ ] Implement logging for error handling
+- [ ] create new system for parsing data from LMR PDFs
-- [ ] Add unit tests for data validation
+- [ ] make sure it works for all category tables
-- [ ] Refactor `utils.py` into separate modules
+- [ ] finalize data update process documentation

 ---

 ## 🐛 Bugs / Fixes
-- [ ] API call sometimes times out → add retry logic
-- [ ] Plot in `analysis.R` breaks with missing data
-- [ ] Fix deprecation warning: `label_dollar` → `label_currency`
+- [ ] fix these

 ---

 ## 💡 Ideas / Improvements
 - [ ] Try replacing `pandas` with `polars` for performance
-- [ ] Add a Shiny dashboard for visualization
 - [ ] Explore using `uv` lockfile instead of requirements.txt freeze

 ---

 ## 📋 Notes / Scratchpad
-- Remember: remove hardcoded paths before pushing
-- Check licensing for external dataset before publishing
 - Possible blog post: “Mixing R and Python in Positron with uv + renv”

 ---

 ## ✅ Done
-- [x] Set up `.venv` with uv
-- [x] Added `requirements.txt`
-- [x] Configured Positron interpreter to use project env
+- [x] update README.md to reflect new repo name